How to set up a home care business [Startups Forum Discussion]

 Wondering how to start a domiciliary care agency?
 Startups Forum members share their experiences and advice on how to become a home care provider

 Thinking of setting up a care agency?
-The Startups Forum gets lots of responses to this in a popular thread which is why we have decided to turn it into an article outlining what you need to do to get your home care business up and running.
+The Startups Forum gets lots of responses to this which is why we have decided to turn it into an article outlining what you need to do to get your home care business up and running.

 How do you get started?